kaamava/kaamava.github.io/_pages/about.md

 - *Volunteer*: COLM 2024, COLM 2025, ICLR 2025, EMNLP 2025
 - *Reviewer*: ARR Feb/May/Jul/Oct 2025, COLM 2025, NeurIPS 2025, AAAI 2026, ICLR 2026

+# 🪄 Misc
+I’m an ACGN (Anime, Comic, Game, Novel) fan and a cosplayer.
+If you share similar interests, feel free to reach out for 扩列/友達募集!